jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ## Welcome to the Jungle
 - Mid day and it starts to rain a little bit.
-- Kawashi starts talking to Pandas
+- Qawasha starts talking to Pandas
-  - Kawashi, "There's another reason to journey into the jungle, Weed's family is in danger.
+  - Qawasha, "There's another reason to journey into the jungle, Weed's family is in danger.
 He's from a small town called DE-TIE-TA.
 Hasn't been there before but it's deep in the jungle near KEEL-SA-BALL.
 Heard of evil bringing destruction of the Vegepygmies.
 Weed was informed by the chief to get out alive"
   - Does not know why they were targeting the weed-folk
   - Thinks it's linked to some evil that has lingered for a while in Chult.
   - Agree to help each other and Weed hugs Pan around the leg.
   - Druid may be involved with the destruction.
 May not be in their right mind anymore.
   - Don't know a name, kind of druid, etc.
-- Kawashi, "Do you see that?" two large figures appear in the water about 200 feet from us.
+- Qawasha, "Do you see that?" two large figures appear in the water about 200 feet from us.
 - Now 150 feet away, it looks like 2 creatures battling in the water.
   - See that it's a dinosaur, after a nature check it's discovered they're Plesiosaurus (long neck and sharp teeth)
   - Fighting over a giant dead Octopus.
 [It's a Water Animal](https://youtu.be/ltFB4WBdDg4?t=122)